TuneZilla-Development/tz-eval/README.md

      ./client.exe 02
      ```

+### Modifying the Project
+During the following tasks you will be required to make changes to the project to add functionality to the `client.exe` application.

+Start by opening `src/tasks.c`.
+The client application makes calls to `run_task()`, this is the entrypoint for your solutions.
+You should implement your task solutions to the switch/case block contained in this function. **We've provided the solution to Task #01 as an example**.

+After you've made your additions to `src/tasks.c` rebuild the project, as described below.

 ### Building the Project

 After modifying the included `.c`/`.h` files you will need to rebuild your `client.exe`.
-You can do this with the included Dockerfile, or by using the Makefile directly using MINGW32/MSYS2.
+You can do this with the included Dockerfile, or by using the Makefile (using MINGW32/MSYS2, etc).

 This project assumes you are using WINDOWS.
-If this is not the case and/or you are not able to put together a working environemnt please do your best to continue.
+If this is not the case and/or you are not able to put together a working environment please do your best to continue.
 You can use the examples provided in this README as placeholder data.

 #### With the Included Dockerfile

    - Install docker as required for your computer ([Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/))
    - In a terminal or shell navigate to the project directory
    - Build the image:
      ```sh
      docker build -t tz-eval .
      ```
    - Create a container with the name `tz-eval-builder`:
      ```sh
      docker rm -f tz-eval-builder
      docker create --name tz-eval-builder tz-eval
      ```
    - Copy the compiled `client.exe` out of the container
      ```sh
      docker cp tz-eval-builder:/client.exe ./client.exe
      ```

 #### Using the Included Makefile